White House wasn't notified of Defense Secretary Lloyd Austin's hospitalization for several days

 Defense Secretary Lloyd Austin has been hospitalized since Monday due to complications following a minor elective medical procedure, his press secretary said Friday, in the Defense Department's first acknowledgment that Austin had been admitted five days earlier to Walter Reed National Military Medical Center.

+A Senate aide also confirmed Saturday to CBS News that the Senate Armed Services Committee was not notified about Austin's hospitalization until Friday evening.

+A senior House Armed Services Committee aide told CBS News Saturday that "the committee was notified before the press notification went out" about Austin on Friday.

-In a statement released Saturday afternoon, Austin wrote that he is "on the mend and look forward to returning to the Pentagon soon."
+In a statement released Saturday afternoon, Austin wrote that he is "on the mend" and looks "forward to returning to the Pentagon soon."

 "I also understand the media concerns about transparency and I recognize I could have done a better job ensuring the public was appropriately informed.
 I commit to doing better.
 But this is important to say: this was my medical procedure, and I take full responsibility for my decisions about disclosure."